CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 This designation was officially granted in February 2025: [CPANSec is now a CVE Numbering Authority (CNA)!](https://security.metacpan.org/2025/02/25/cpansec-is-cna-for-perl-and-cpan.html)

-The news of CPANSec becoming CVE Numbering Authority (CNA) was saluted by big names like Greg Kroah-Hartman (GNU/Linux) and Daniel Stenberg (curl).
+The news of CPANSec becoming CVE Numbering Authority (CNA) was saluted by community luminaries like Greg Kroah-Hartman (Linux kernel) and Daniel Stenberg (cURL) ([source](https://social.kernel.org/notice/ArVdrlmn4RNfxhSJhQ)).

 ## Introduced a SECURITY Policy
 In parallel, CPANSec collectively pushed for authors to publish a Security Policy.